 Option 2: We pass your complaint on, but not your name or contact details.
 The Girlguiding officer or volunteer won’t be able to contact you at all or tell you the outcome.
 If you raise an anonymous complaint through this option you will have to give us enough information to identify a specific unit, team or staff member within Girlguiding.
 If you choose option 2 we have a duty of care to inform the relevant Girlguiding officer or volunteer that a matter has been brought to our attention.

 Girlguiding will approach complaints differently depending on their nature and severity.
-You can find our procedure below:

 If a complaint can be resolved informally, this is the preferred course of action.
 If you make a complaint to the HQ complaints team, a Girlguiding officer or volunteer will make an initial assessment and decide on the best way forward.
 If an informal resolution is not appropriate and more formal investigation is necessary, we will progress the complaint to Stage 1: complaint investigation.